Arran Coastal Way

 The Catacol Bay Hotel closed in 2019 and is now a private house: this affects pages 46 and 48.

-The Sannox Bay Hotel is temporarily closed, but may reopen in 2020.
+The Sannox Bay Hotel is currently closed, but may reopen in 2022.
+Ferghan Mhor Vegan B&B is open in Sannox.

 Corrie no longer has a shop, and the Rock Pool café has become the Mara Fish Bar & Deli; the Corrie Hotel also serves food.